geological-survey-of-queensland/geological-properties-database/README.md

 Figure 1: High-level Geological Properties data model</p>

 ### A plain English definition
-We seek to understand the geological properties of a geological or administrative feature.
-We undertake a survey on the feature at a site.
-The site may comprise the whole feature, part of the feature, or may encompass and extend beyond the feature.
-The survey yields samples that may be physical, such as a drillcore, or non-physical proxies such as photographs.
-We conduct observations on the samples using various procedures.
-The observation yields results as measured values or qualitative descriptions.
-We interpret the results to understand the geological properties of the feature.
+We seek to understand the geological properties of a geological or administrative 'Feature'.
+We undertake a 'Survey' on the feature at a 'Site'.
+The site may comprise the whole Feature, part of the Feature, or may encompass and extend beyond the Feature.
+The Survey yields 'Samples' that may be physical, such as a drillcore, or non-physical proxies such as photographs.
+We conduct 'Observations' on the Samples using various procedures.
+The Observation yields 'Results' as measured values or qualitative descriptions.
+We interpret the Results to understand the **geological properties** of the Feature.

-## SSOR Examples
+The below demonstrates how these elements may relate to each other, including example information they may contain.

 |SOSA Category|Borehole|Geophysics|Geochemistry|
 |---|---|---|---|
 |Feature|Bowen Basin|Queensland|Mary Kathleen U Deposit|